 If necessary, the A-CPE will form a new MAC PDU with a GMH that has EC bit set to 0, indicating fragmentation subheader for each PDU fragment from an S-CPE, finally attaching a CRC.
 When doing this it will not alter the original contents (e.g. GMH, subheaders, payload) of the MAC PDU

 It will then bundle the MAC PDU fragments from one or more S-CPEs in to a Container Message.
-The MAC PDU that encapsulates the Container Message shall have a ARQ Feedback IE added to to indicate the ARQ process for the A-BS/A-CPE link.
+The MAC PDU that encapsulates the Container Message shall have an ARQ Feedback IE added to to indicate the ARQ process for the A-BS/A-CPE link.

 Successful delivery of the MAC PDU that encapsulates the Container Message is dependent upon the ARQ process on the A-BS/A-CPE link.